Selection by Design - Blog

 Feedback might alternatively be provided to organisations interested in including scores as part of a hiring decision process.
 This type of report may require more statistical detail than that given to individuals.
 It still needs to be clearly communicated in language that is professional and jargon-free.

 The following are key components of successful feedback, regardless of audience or format.
-Working through this checklist as you prepare to share test results will help to ensure clients of a positive, interactive experience.
+Working through this checklist as you prepare to share psychometric test results will help to ensure clients of a positive, interactive experience.

 1. Establish rapport.